Professor of French Studies and Comparative Literature

 She teaches the writing intensive course Les Années Noires: Living through the Occupation, 1939-1945; the first-year seminar Re-Membering Marie Antoinette; as well as courses that highlight the literature and culture of the French enlightenment.
 She participates regularly in the comparative literature program, teaching a course on islands—real and imaginary—and a seminar on translating across borders.

 She has twice directed the Smith Junior Year Abroad Program in Paris.
-Since 2014 she is the faculty director of the Lewis Global Studies Center, where she also directs the Concentration in Translation Studies and mentors the student online journal Global Impressions.
+From 2014 to 2018, she was the faculty director of the Lewis Global Studies Center, where she also directed the Concentration in Translation Studies and mentored the student online journal Global Impressions.

-With Christiane Métral, "Speaking (like the) French: The Success of a Three-Week Domestic Immersion Program," French Review, Vol 91:3, 2018 (in press).
+With Christiane Métral, "Speaking (like the) French: The Success of a Three-Week Domestic Immersion Program," French Review, Vol 91:3, 2018.

 "Reconfiguring Family Legitimacy: Olympe de Gouges’s L’Esclavage des Noirs," Women in French Studies.
 Eds.
 Beach and Joyce Johnston.
 Special Issue 2014: 106-116.